xtul/NetChan/README.md

 Running this project requires Node.js (built on version 12) and Vue CLI.

 Open `NetChan` directory in the command line and run `npm run serve` to host a development server.
 You will also need to create a hardlink to the /wwwroot/img directory of [NetBoard](https://github.com/xtul/NetBoard) binary - in production, a load balancer such as Nginx should handle it.

+Additionally you may want to create a fake domain (eg. using hosts on Windows) - hCaptcha refuses to work on localhost.